This post was originally published in September 2016 and has since been revamped for accuracy and new insight.

 Zappos Wins at Customer Service.

-Zappos has developed a set of key values that are at the heart of everything they do, which have come to be the foundation of their company culture.
+Zappos developed a set of key values that are at the heart of their company culture and every action employees take.
 Job candidates are thoroughly interviewed and screened to ensure their values match those of Zappos, and they test new employees’ commitment by offering them money to quit after 2 weeks of training.

-Understand the Worth of Your Customers
+Understand the worth of your customers.

 Would you allow your call center agent to do the following without approval?

-- Talk to a customer on the phone for 10 hours and 29 minutes
+- Talk to a customer on the phone for 10 hours and 29 minutes.

-- Send “get-well-soon” flowers to a customer’s ill mother on the company’s dime
+- Send “get well soon” flowers to a customer’s ill mother on the company’s dime.

 “I think the main thing is just trust [the customer service reps] and let them make their own decisions.
 Most call centers are set up by policies and so the actual person that’s answering the phone doesn’t really have the ability to do anything.
 If you…call most customer service places, if you ask for anything that’s not normal they have to talk to a supervisor or just say ‘oh our policy doesn’t allow that’ and whatever.
 So we generally try to stay away from policies, we just ask our reps to do whatever they feel is the right thing to do for the customer and the company.
 And that’s actually really uncomfortable for a lot of reps that come from other call centers.
-We kind of have to untrain their bad habits.
+We kind of have to untrain their bad habits.”

 Zappos loosens the reins and puts employees closest to the customer in control of that customer’s fate.
 But that employee empowerment doesn’t come naturally.
 It takes tons of training and coaching (or untraining, according to Hsieh) to empower employees to make in-the-moment decisions that benefit customers AND the company.